chaseabrown/Jupyter-Notebooks/README.md

 8. **Lawmaker Tracking Exploratory Analysis** - Continuation of **Lawmaker Tracking Data Preprocessing**

-9. **BASALT 2022 Item Classifier** - Helped my BASALT 2022 Competition submission but training a model to recognize the items in a minecraft inventory using solely a jpg of the screen.
+9. **BASALT 2022 Item Classifier** - Helped my BASALT 2022 Competition submission by training a model to recognize the items in a minecraft inventory using solely a jpg of the screen.

-10. **BASALT 2022 Item Quantity Classifier** - Helped my BASALT 2022 Competition submission but training a model to recognize each item's quantity in a minecraft inventory using solely a jpg of the screen.
+10. **BASALT 2022 Item Quantity Classifier** - Helped my BASALT 2022 Competition submission by training a model to recognize each item's quantity in a minecraft inventory using solely a jpg of the screen.

+11. **BASALT 2022 TF-IDF MineWiki Search Engine** - Helped my BASALT 2022 Competition submission by easily allowing me and my team to get relevent information out of the MineDojo dataset.
+Also used SparkML to keep it quick and efficient.

+12. **BASALT 2022 Move Classifier Data Exploration** - Helped my BASALT 2022 Competition submission by allowing me and my team to sample and review training data for our MoveClassifier model